2+1 road: United States

-The United States has 2+1 roads in states such as California, New Hampshire and Missouri.
+The United States has 2+1 roads in states such as California, New Hampshire, Arkansas, and Missouri.
 The most prominent example is Interstate 93 in Franconia Notch State Park (before dropping down to a single lane in each direction, plus a steel divider).
-The mode is not unknown in the United States off Interstate roads, including for example California State Route 1 between Malibu and Oxnard, Arizona State Route 77 north of Oracle and the section of Missouri Route 5 between the towns of Lebanon and Camdenton.
+The mode is not unknown in the United States off Interstate roads, including for example California State Route 1 between Malibu and Oxnard, Arizona State Route 77 north of Oracle, U.S. Route 412 between Salem and Mountain Home, and the section of Missouri Route 5 between the towns of Lebanon and Camdenton.
 In the United States, this term is not used and roads that would be in a configuration that could be described as 2+1 usually have an extra added climbing lane on steep grades for trucks and slow vehicles to climb or are dropping or expanding to 2 or 4 lanes respectively.

 These roads also exist in Texas, called "Super 2", as that term has more than one definition.

-In the 1950s, New York state built many highways which totalled 3 lanes wide, with traffic moving in either direction permitted to use the center lane for passing.
+In the 1950s, New York state built many highways that were three lanes wide, with traffic moving in either direction permitted to use the center lane for passing.
 After less than ten years of a frighteningly high head-on collision rate, all were re-striped into either two wide lanes, or a one-direction passing lane, or alternating between the two systems.